-When it comes to location, the highest average paycheck ($125K annually) can be spotted in Minneapolis, Minn.; Boulder, Colo. ($97K), Boston, Mass. ($89K), and Irvine, Calif. (approximately $83K) are the next top-paying cities.
+When it comes to location, the highest average paycheck (around $104K per year) can be spotted in Boulder, Colo.; Minneapolis, Minn. (about $100K), New Haven, Conn. ($80K), and Irvine, Calif. ($70K) are the next top-paying cities.
 Greenwood, S.C. ranks low on the pay scale — at $42K, it is one of the lowest-paid cities.
-The highest pay by state can be found in Minnesota, where salaries average out at about $110K per year.
+The highest pay by state can be found in Colorado, where salaries average out at approximately $98K annually.

 Years of Experience

 Survey participants who have worked at Covidien for between five and 10 years earn around $73K per year on average.
 Workers who have been with the company for more than one year but less than five can make approximately $61K annually on average.
 The largest slice of the Covidien workforce (33 percent) has been working for 10-19 years and earns, on average, $94K per year.

 The highest average salaries go to Senior Software Engineers, who bring in close to $108K annually, though Senior Product Development Engineers are not far behind at about $98K along with Senior Mechanical Engineers ($95K) and Medical Device Sales Representatives ($75K).
 Covidien hands out some of the smallest paychecks to Product Development Engineers (around $61K on average).

 Certifications and Degrees

 ASQ Certified Quality Auditors earn about $120K per year, far more than their non-accredited counterparts.
 Earning a Certified Six Sigma Black Belt certification garners significant financial rewards of approximately $110K annually on average.
 Those with a Master of Business Administration (MBA), Business Administration at Covidien come out on top, and their salaries approach $105K per year.